 Below are some examples of therapies that utilize neuroplasticity to boost recovery:

-Unfortunately, after a severe TBI, paralysis and flaccidity often set in.
-This makes it almost impossible to do the exercises you need to engage neuroplasticity and regain movement
+Unfortunately, after a severe TBI, paralysis or severe weakness often set in.
+This can make it difficult to do the exercises you need to engage neuroplasticity and regain movement.

-Fortunately, having someone else do the movement for you still stimulates the brain and activates neuroplasticity.
+Fortunately, having a physical therapist assist you with the movement necessary still stimulates the brain and activates neuroplasticity.

-With passive neurophysiological techniques, therapists help patients improve their arm or leg strength by supporting correct movement patterns.
+With passive neurophysiological techniques, physical therapists help patients improve their arm or leg strength by supporting correct movement patterns and postures, and by moving their paralyzed limbs for them.
 This movement rewires the brain and re-establishes a connection between the brain and muscles.

 2. Constraint-Induced Movement Therapy